Nevada's 'Reid Machine' staring down tough test in midterms – KION546

 “It’s up in the air,” Ted Pappageorge, head of the casino workers’ Culinary Union, said of this year’s election.
 “It’s a complete tossup.”

+Cortez Masto’s opponent is Republican Adam Laxalt, the state’s former attorney general and the grandson of Paul Laxalt, the former longtime Nevada senator and close friend of President Ronald Reagan.

-The “machine’s” record was hardly perfect.
-In other years, especially midterms, it has seen losses or has had to scrap out wins.
+The Reid Machine’s record has hardly been perfect.
+In some years, it has seen losses or has had to scrap out wins.

 In 2014, as Reid focused on trying to win competitive Senate contests elsewhere and keep Democratic control in the Senate, efforts in his backyard dwindled.
 Republicans tapped into backlash against then-President Barack Obama, winning all the statewide races that year and a Las Vegas-area House seat in the heart of Democrat-friendly territory.